Frequently Asked Questions

 WHERE DO YOU GET YOUR IDEAS?

 Quoting Colin Byrne, in AIN’T SHE SWEET?, “A warehouse in Tulsa!”
-I dread this question because I don’t have an intelligent answer.
+I dread this question because I never have a succinct answer.
 Sometimes an intriguing premise will occur to me.
 For example, what if a woman who knows nothing about football inherits an NFL team?
 (IT HAD TO BE YOU) Sometimes an idea for a character will start jiggling around in my brain, like a good ol’ boy Texas golf pro.
 (FANCY PANTS) I love so many of the traditional elements of romance, but maybe my favorite is the marriage of convenience.
 It’s an extremely difficult plot device to bring off in contemporary romance, but I had to try.
 (KISS AN ANGEL) And try again… (WHAT I DID FOR LOVE) Frequently, a secondary character will catch my attention, and I’ll realize I have to tell his story.
 This happened with Bobby Tom Denton (HEAVEN, TEXAS), Gabe and Ethan Bonner (DREAM A LITTLE DREAM), Kevin Tucker (THIS HEART OF MINE), and Dean Robillard (NATURAL BORN CHARMER).
 I’ve always been fascinated by child actors, and that led to HONEY MOON as well as WHAT I DID FOR LOVE.
-The only book I ever wrote with anything close to a real plot in mind was the incredibly challenging HOT SHOT.
-A lot of the action in that book was dictated by historical fact.
+Looking through one of my notebooks, I spotted two words: “opera singer.”
+Thus, WHEN STARS COLLIDE was born.
+The only book I’ve written with a real structure in mind right from the beginning was the incredibly challenging HOT SHOT because so many of the plot points were dictated by historical fact.
 Basically, my brain is a garbage dump.
 Please don’t embarrass me by asking this question again!

 HOW LONG DOES IT TAKE YOU TO WRITE A BOOK?